camercu/oscp-prep/CHEATSHEET.md

 sudo -l

 # check for CVE-2021-3156 (Heap-based buffer overflow in sudo, privesc)
-# *check only works if you are in sudoers file. affects all legacy  versions
+# *check only works if you are in sudoers file.
+Affects all legacy versions
-# from 1.8.2 to 1.8.31p2 and all stable versions from 1.9.0 to 1.9.5p1
+# from 1.8.2 to 1.8.31p2 and all stable versions from 1.9.0 to 1.9.5p1.
+# Exploit works even if user isn't in sudoers file.
 sudoedit -s /
 # Vulnerable if it says 'sudoedit: /: not a regular file' instead of 'usage:...'
 # use exploit: https://github.com/CptGibbon/CVE-2021-3156.git